 There are two ways to work with an offshore software development company: a dedicated team or a fixed-cost contract.
 Both models are good.
 Much depends upon what exactly you are looking for and what is your purpose.

-The fixed-cost contract provides standard technologies and detailed software specifications for a fixed price, means that you have all the requirements defined before starting the work.
+The fixed-cost contract provides standard technologies and detailed software specifications for a fixed price, which means that you have all the requirements defined before starting the work.

 The dedicated developer contract allows select IT professionals to join their in-house crew for an extended period of time.
 Therefore, the total cost of the project will depend on the tasks assigned.

-Let’s try thinking of a dedicated model as not fixed price contract but outstaff team, that is a part of the client’s company at a time.
-Client hires already formed a qualified team of IT professionals (developers, PM, QA, designer) that will concentrate only on his business tasks and goals, share client’s company vision.
+Let’s try thinking of a dedicated model as not fixed-price contract but an outstaff team, that is a part of the client’s company at a time.
+Client hires already formed a qualified team of IT professionals (developers, PM, QA, designer) that will concentrate only on his business tasks and goals, share the client’s company vision.
 Outsource company set everything up, scale the team according to client’s requirements, solve many software development challenges.
 At the same time, the client can work within the project coordination and has full management control over the team.